 A well-equipped new breeding facility for white-backed woodpeckers was built at Nordens Ark in 2003.
 It consisted of 11 aviaries, built next to each other in a long row.
 The breeding stock was moved in, but the birds showed no signs of nesting.
 Were the enclosures too small?
 And why was it that woodpeckers that were kept by themselves, in a separate enclosure in the park, succeeded in breeding?

-The keepers at Nordens Arks noticed that the birds in the "terrace aviary" were very much influenced by each other; they all did the same things at the same time.
-So they decided to move the pairs out to enclosures in different parts of the park.
-Things have gone better since then.
+The keepers at Nordens Arks noticed that the birds in the breeding facility were very much influenced by each other; they all did the same things at the same time.
+So they decided to move the pairs out to separate enclosures in different parts of the park.
+Breeding results have gone better since then.
+The most important thing for white-backed woodpeckers seems to be to make sure they are not disturbed – by other woodpeckers.
+The fact that tens of thousands of visitors to Nordens Ark walk by, on the other side of the mesh, does not seem to bother them however.
+Nordens Ark now have nine independent aviaries were two of which visitors can see in the park.
 Each year a number of young woodpeckers leave Nordens Ark for a life in the wild.

 The white-backed woodpecker is reliant on deciduous woodland with lots of old, decaying trees that are home to plenty of insects.
 Forest of this type has become increasingly rare as a result of modern forestry methods.
 There are at least 200 threatened species of plants and animals that are dependent on the same type of forest environment as the white-backed woodpecker.
 This woodpecker can therefore be seen as a symbol for a whole group of species that rely on old deciduous woodland.
 Species like this are knows as umbrella species.
 By saving one umbrella species we can benefit many other species at the same time.

 Swedish Society for Nature Conservation, Skansen, Järvzoo and Swedish Postcode Lottery.